chabazite/chabazite/README.md

 - 🖥️ Visit my website at: [https://chabazite.github.io/](https://chabazite.github.io/)

-- 📘 I’m currently learning Scikit-learn and researching cortisol related differences in A. mexicanus
+- 📘 I’m currently reading Clean Code and researching cortisol related differences in A. mexicanus

 - ❓ Ask me about anything related to cortisol, A. mexicanus, or R programming